 An evaluation of Gadus morhua and Platichthys flesus and, to some extent, Sprattus sprattus and Clupea harengus recruiting year classes strength (abundance index) and analysis of their distribution during winter (BITS-1Q) and autumn (BITS-4Q) in the bottom zone of the southern Baltic.

 2. Description of the methods used in the survey.
 For mandatory surveys, link to the manuals.
-Include a graphical representation (map) A set of control hauls (with the use of a standard bottom trawl) and hydrological parameters measurements at randomly selected stations.
+Include a graphical representation (map)

+A set of control hauls (with the use of a standard bottom trawl) and hydrological parameters measurements at randomly selected stations.

 ICES Manual for BITS surveys : ICES.
 ADDENDUM 1: SERIES OF ICES SURVEY PROTOCOLS; SISP manual for the Baltic International Trawl Surveys (BITS); March 2014; Gdynia, Poland (http://dcf.mir.gdynia.pl/?page_id=367)

+Fig. 1.1.
+Location of the bottom trawl hauls and the hydrological standard stations to be performed by the r.v.
+"Baltica" during the BITS-1Q survey in the Polish part of the southern Baltic.

 Fig. 1.2.
 Location of the bottom trawl hauls and the hydrological standard stations to be performed by the r.v.
 "Baltica" during the BITS-4Q survey in the Polish part of the southern Baltic.

-3. For internationally coordinated surveys, describe the participating Member States/ vessels and the relevant international group in charge of planning the survey BITS surveys are coordinated by the ICES Working Group on Baltic International Fish Survey (WGBIFS).
-MS participating in BITS-1Q surveys: DEU; DNK; LTU; LVA; SWE MS participating in BITS-4Q surveys: DEU; DNK; EST; LTU; LVA; SWE 4.
-Where applicable, describe the international task-sharing (physical and/or financial) and the cost-sharing agreement used Following recommendations of WGBIFS, each participating MS executes surveys primarily in their respective EEZs.
+3. For internationally coordinated surveys, describe the participating Member States/ vessels and the relevant international group in charge of planning the survey

+BITS surveys are coordinated by the ICES Working Group on Baltic International Fish Survey (WGBIFS).
+MS participating in BITS-1Q surveys: DEU; DNK; LTU; LVA; SWE MS participating in BITS-4Q surveys: DEU; DNK; EST; LTU; LVA; SWE

+4. Where applicable, describe the international task-sharing (physical and/or financial) and the cost-sharing agreement used

+Following recommendations of WGBIFS, each participating MS executes surveys primarily in their respective EEZs.
 No cost sharing agreements in place yet.

-5. Explain where thresholds apply N.A. (max.
-450 words per survey) 6.
-Graphical representation (map) showing the positions (locations) of the realized samples.
+5. Explain where thresholds apply N.A.

+(max.
+450 words per survey)

+6. Graphical representation (map) showing the positions (locations) of the realized samples.

 Member State shall provide maps presenting the spatial distribution of the main sampling types obtained during the survey.

 Fig. 1.4.
 Location of the bottom trawl hauls and the hydrological standard stations performed during the r.v.
-"Baltica" BITS-Q1 2018 survey in the southern Baltic (black crosses - fish control hauls, red dots - hydrological standard stations, green line - hydrological profile).
+"Baltica" BITS-Q1 2019 survey in the southern Baltic (black crosses - fish control hauls, red dots - hydrological standard stations, green line - hydrological profile).